Start your studies at the open university

 As a new student at Hanken, you first need to activate your Hanken-ID Opens in new window through strong authentification.

-Since your user account first needs to be created, it will take 1–3 days from the time you confirmed your registration until you can activate your ID.
+Since your user account first needs to be created, it will take 1–3 days from the registration confirmation until you can activate your ID.
 You do not get a separate message about your Hanken-ID being ready for activation.

 If you have a Finnish Personal Identity Code, you can activate your Hanken-ID through our self-service portal Opens in new window , using Finnish bank codes or mobile certificate.
 If you get an error message, your account has probably not yet been created.

-If you want to authenticate your identity by personally visiting Hanken, you can do so during the open hours for InfoBITen in Helsinki or the Computer Center in Vaasa Opens in new window , at the earliest 3 days after confirming your registration.
+If you want to authenticate your identity by personally visiting Hanken, you can do so during the open hours for InfoBITen in Helsinki or the Computer Center in Vaasa Opens in new window , at the earliest 3 days after the registration confirmation.
 Remember to bring your official identity document.

 If you have questions regarding the activation of your Hanken-ID, please contact email@example.com.